-Horace Kephart (1862-1931) could have been famous for many things.
-In fact, his life reads like a steampunk superhero story torn from the pages of a graphic novel.
+Horace Kephart, born in 1862, could have been famous for many things.
+In fact, his life reads like a superhero story torn from the pages of a graphic novel.

 He was an extraordinary gentleman in league with himself.